Ngā māharahara me ngā amuamu

-This approach is usually the fastest way of resolving an issue.
-The SWRB can only consider concerns about the conduct, competence, or fitness to practice of social workers.
-We do not usually investigate:
+The SWRB can only consider concerns about the conduct, competence or fitness to practise of registered social workers.
+We do not usually consider:

 - employment disputes

 - anonymous notifications

-- complaints currently being investigated by another body, such as the Health and Disability Commissioner or the social worker’s employer
+- complaints currently being investigated by another organisation such as the Health and Disability Commissioner or the social worker’s employer

-- concerns involving breaches of other legislation, which should be made to the Police or relevant agency in the first instance.
+- concerns involving a crime which should be referred to the Police

 If your concern about an issue with a social worker has not been resolved, you can contact the SWRB by completing the complaints form:

 The SWRB is required to assess all complaints and notifications.
 When one is lodged about a social worker, our approach is based on natural justice and procedural fairness, and we follow this process:

 - Once the SWRB has received the notification, it will be acknowledged by the SWRB, assessed, and you may be asked for further information

 - Our usual process is to forward the notification to the social worker for a response

 - Typically the combined information, ie the response from the social worker and the person notifying us of their concern, is then triaged by the SWRB team to consider and decide what, if any, further action is required.